The Importance of Legal Compliance

 Major Accessibility Laws and Policies

-While WCAG provides the guidelines, various national and international laws mandate their adoption or similar accessibility standards.
+Various national and international laws mandate accessibility standards adoption.
 Here are some of the most prominent ones:

 Americans with Disabilities Act (ADA) - USA

-The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
+The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life.
 While the ADA does not explicitly mention websites, U.S. courts have increasingly interpreted it to apply to websites and mobile apps as "places of public accommodation."
 WCAG is often cited as the standard to meet for ADA compliance in the digital realm.

 Section 508 of the Rehabilitation Act - USA